dinghy-group/svc/linux/lab-01/README.md

 ## 3. Content Manipulation & Verification

-7. Under ~ folder create a file myfile.txt with content "I am a great devops" with one command
+7. Under home user folder create a file myfile.txt with content "I am a great devops" with one command
 8. Add second line to myfile.txt with content "and I would like to be an expert on Linux" with one command
 9. Check the existence of two lines in file